Outdoor Escapes at Whitby

 Total ascent: 800 feet (240m)

-The walk in a nutshell: Visit impressive Rievaulx Abbey before beginning our walk across the hillsides of the green valley of Rosedale as we walk between the villages of Rosedale Abbey to Lastingham.
+The walk in a nutshell: Walk across the hillsides of the green valley of Rosedale as we walk between the villages of Rosedale Abbey to Lastingham.
 We'll then continue for a further couple of miles to charming Hutton-le-Hole.

 Don’t miss: Our walk finishes in the picture-postcard village of Hutton-le-Hole.
 There's time to visit the Ryedale Folk Museum which tells the story of 4,000 years of rural life.